execution-flows/flow-compose/README.md

 1. **`standard_python_argument`**
   * A standard Python function argument of any valid Python type passed during flow function invocation.
   * Available only within the body of the flow.
-  * It is not part of the flow configuration and, therefore, is not accessible to other flow functions.
+  * It is not part of the flow configuration and, therefore, is not accessible to other flow functions unless explicitly passed as an argument.

 2. **`flow_argument`**
   * An alias for a flow argument defined in the flow configuration.